-Although the type of wood they use for cork is oak usually, which has some mold-resistant properties, it is not recommended for our fermentation process.
+Although the type of wood they usually use for cork is oak, which has some natural mold-resistant properties, it is not recommended for our fermentation process.
 If you use cork cap, you can wrap some cling wrap around just to be sure.

 If the bottle has no cap at all, you can use cling wrap to wrap tightly around the mouth.
 It will be fine.